-Until recently, shoulder surgery required large incisions, leaving large scars and pain after surgery.
-But with the advancement of optical and orthopaedic technology, we can now perform many shoulder procedures by making very small incisions and using a camera (arthroscope) to view the inside of the shoulder and fix it.
+Until recently, shoulder surgery required large incisions and digging deep into the shoulder.
+This traditional approach required long recoveries and often left scars.
+But with the advancement of optical and orthopaedic technology, we can now perform many shoulder procedures by making very small incisions and using a camera (arthroscope) to access the inside of the shoulder without disrupting other tissues.

 The advantages of shoulder arthroscopy are: